Designing a campaign for effective communication on fashion waste and sustainable practices in India

 Kaboom had to come up with a brand identity, logo and the entire design system of a millenial and Gen Z focused Fashion waste Campaign.

-Kaboom arrived at a brand identity that naturally lend itself to the design system.
+Kaboom arrived at a brand identity that naturally lends itself to the design system.
 The brand identity was Re.

 Re. gives rise to an opportunity to play on and become a predominant term within the sustainability movement.